Persistence

 Component writes → in-memory fork → (every 100ms) → signed root cursor → Etch store (disk)

-2. Daemon sweep (every 100ms) — a background thread merges the fork into the root cursor with a single Ed25519 signature, then syncs to disk
+- Daemon sweep (every 100ms) — a background thread merges the fork into the root cursor with a single Ed25519 signature

-3. Critical writes flush immediately — job completion, secret rotation, agent termination, and OAuth login trigger a synchronous flush that bypasses the background queue
+fsynconly when at least ~10 seconds have elapsed since the last flush, bounding the data-loss window on an unclean host shutdown (kernel panic, power loss, hard VM stop) - Critical writes flush immediately — job completion, secret rotation, agent termination, and OAuth login trigger a synchronous flush that bypasses the background queue and resets the periodic-fsync timer

 Store Configuration